 Golf Buggy – You can also rent a golf buggy if you fancy going further or just having some fun.
 The sandy roads are very quiet and pretty easy to navigate.
 We paid $150 MXN per hour for two hours (from Rentadora Monkey’s just off the main square) – which is more than enough time to explore the island.
 There aren’t roads all over the island, so you’d probably get further on a bike, but it’s great fun to bounce around the dirt roads for a while.
 Watch out for potholes!

-You can walk to both hostels from the ferry port in about ten minutes.
+You can walk to pretty much all hostels and hotels from the ferry port in about ten minutes.
 Walk off the ferry and head up the road in front of you in a straight line until you reach the road running parallel to the beach.
 Turn right and you’ll find both hostels a couple of blocks down.

 Whale Shark Tour – Isla Holbox is considered one of the best places in Mexico to see whale sharks.
-June to mid September is whale shark season in Holbox, so this is the time to visit if you want the chance to swim with these fourteen metre long fish.
+June to mid-September is whale shark season in Holbox, so this is the time to visit if you want the chance to swim with these fourteen metre long fish.
 Book a whale shark tour to snorkel with the gentle giants, which are completely harmless, or rent a kayak or SUP board and search for them.
-Tours cost around $125 USD / £100 per person.
+Whale Shark Tours start from $120 USD with this company.

 Be careful to stick to the regulations set by CONAMP, which are there to help preserve the species and stop tourism from harming the whale shark populations.

-Crocodile Boat Tour – Explore the lagoons and mangrove forests around Holbox in search of crocodiles.
-Prices from £49 per person when booked through Expedia.
+Kayaking Tour in the Mangroves – Explore the lagoons and mangrove forests around Holbox in search of crocodiles and flamingos.
+Prices from $45 USD per person when booked online through Viator.

 Flamingo Spotting – Isla de Pasion, the small island close to Holbox, is the best place to see the area’s famous flamingos.
-You can book a boat tour to spot the birds to maximise your chances.
-But if you’re in Holbox on a backpacker budget, it’s also possible to walk to Isla de Pasion (you’ll have to wade/swim for a section too).
+You can book a boat tour to get there – there are plenty of companies locally so it’s easy to book direct.
+But if you’re backpacking Isla Holbox, it’s also possible to see the flamingos for free (see below).

 Free things to do in Holbox

-Yum-Balam Nature Reserve – One of the Yucatan Peninsula’s best nature reserves, Yum Balam on the south side of the island is easy to reach by golf cart or bike – or it takes about forty minutes to walk there.
-Just keep following the main beach road past all the hotels and keep going until you reach the end of the road.
+Yum-Balam Nature Reserve – One of the Yucatan Peninsula’s best nature reserves, Yum Balam on the south side of the island is easy to reach by golf cart or bike – or it takes about 30-40 minutes to walk there.
+Just keep following the main beach road past all the hotels and keep going until you reach the end of the road, behind Las Nubes Hotel.
 Yum Balam is home to 420 bird species, crocodiles, jaguars, tapirs, monkeys, and hawksbill turtles, among others.
 It’s free to enter and offers wildlife spotting opportunities, a sense of adventure, and completely deserted beaches.

 Relax – The main thing to do in Isla Holbox is chill out.
 Laze on the beach or in a hammock, read a book, watch the sunset, and relax.
 There’s not much going on, so this is the perfect place for some serious R&R.

-Et Voila – Another cute cafe serving up BBQ meat, sandwiches, and smoothies from a bright green camper van.
-Tacos from $70 MXN for a set of three.
-Particularly proud of their French baguette sandwiches.
+Las Almendras – A cute cafe serving up BBQ meat, sandwiches, and smoothies from a bright green camper van.

 A Mar Cafe – On the road between the main square and the beach, this small coffee shop has amazing brownies, and good coffee.
 Cappuccinos from $40 MXN.

-Hostels – Cocktails at both Tribu Hostel and Bucaneros start from $50 MXN, so these are probably the cheapest places on Holbox for a mojito or two!
+Hostels – Drinks at both Tribu Hostel and Bucaneros started from $50 MXN on my first visit to the island.
+They’ve probably gone up a bit now, but will still be the cheapest places on Isla Holbox for a cocktail.